cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 :book: UX399 - Unit 1

+A

 ****

-## What parts of the software development life-cycle are supported by the SAP development tool?
-(Choose the correct answer).
+## 8. What parts of the software development life-cycle are supported by the SAP development tool?
+(Choose the correct answer). :no_entry:

 Only implementation functionality such as syntax highlighting and editing are supported.

 Test, code and debug are supported

-### The full life-cycle of software development is supported.
+The full life-cycle of software development is supported.

 ****

 :book: UX399 - Unit 1

+C

 검증필요